Enzoonofre/QAgot/README.md

 1st open git bash and git clone the repository

-2nd, still in the terminal, download the necessary libraries using the command "pip install -r requirements"
+2nd, still in the terminal, download the necessary libraries using the command "pip install -r requirements.txt"

 3rd, enter the folder where the repository is and execute the command "streamlit run app.py"